 Ingredients

-For Sushi Rice
+For the Sushi Rice

 - 2 Tbsp sugar

-- 1 tsp kosher salt (Diamond Crystal; use half for table salt)
+- 1 tsp Diamond Crystal kosher salt

-For Inari Sushi
+For the Inari Sushi

 - 1 Tbsp toasted white sesame seeds

-For Garnish
+For the Garnish

-- sushi ginger (gari) (to garnish)
+- sushi ginger (gari)

 - 5 shiso leaves